When Can I Eat Spicy Food After Wisdom Teeth Removal?

 • Do you feel pain when consuming a hot drink or soup?

-If your reply to the above questions are YES, then you should stick to your soft food diet and abstain from any spicy food.
+If your reply to all the above questions are YES, then you should continue your soft food diet and abstain from any spicy food.
 During the recovery period, stick to a liquid or soft food diet.
 Examples include mash potatoes, scrambled eggs, broths, soft pasta, rice, applesauce, and ground meat.

-When the pain and swelling has subsided, it may be time for you to slowly progress back to your diet.
-Start by experimenting with small pieces of spicy food to see how your wound reacts to it.
-If you experience any form of pain or discomfort, then it is likely that your wounds have not fully healed.
+When the pain and swelling has subsided, it may be time for you to start having spicy food again.
+Start by experimenting with small pieces of spicy food and see how the wound reacts to it.
+If you experience any form of pain or discomfort, then it is likely that your wounds have not healed sufficiently.

-While it is said that you can have spicy food a week after having your wisdom teeth removed, it is important to know that everyone heals at a different pace.
+Adding on, while it is generally agreed that you can have spicy food a week after having your wisdom teeth removed, it is important to know that everyone heals at a different pace.
 Some may have healed within the first three days after the surgery while others may take two to three weeks to fully recover.
 If you have any concerns about the recovery of your wound, always consult your dentist or oral surgeon who are able to provide a professional advice and recommend the next course of action.

 Takeaway